alfonsocv24/CycPeptMPDB_ML/README.md

 ```bash
   python Model_<Model_name>.py -t
 ```
-Note that models using mutation lack a pkl file containing the mutations.
-This files woll be supplied on demand.
+Note that models using mutations lack a pkl file containing the mutations.
+This files will be supplied on demand.